Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Introduction

-The remainder of the paper is organised as follows. \Cref{acousticcharecteristics} discusses the various acoustics properties of stuttered speech.
-This section describes how the stuttered speech impacts the various characteristics like formant transitions, pitch, VOT, etc. \Cref{datasets} presents stuttering datasets that have been used in the ASIS. \Cref{Statistical Approaches} describes various acoustic features like MFCC, LPCC, etc, that have been exploited in stuttering detection.
-This section also discusses all statistical machine learning methods, that have been used in various stuttering detection events. \Cref{Deep Learning Approaches} describes, how deep learning can be used to model and detect various types of stuttering disfluencies.
-This section also provides some preliminary studies of DL in stuttering detection, and discusses the use of spectrograms in stuttering detection. \Cref{Challenges} discusses various challenges that the current ASIS systems are facing.
-Among them, few are data scarcity, hand engineered features, cross domain, etc. This section also describes their possible solutions, that can be exploited to address the mentioned challenges, and, finally, the concluding remarks are provided in \Cref{Conclusion}.
+The remainder of the paper is organized as follows.
+Section \ref{acousticcharecteristics} discusses the various acoustics properties of stuttered speech.
+This section describes how the stuttered speech impacts the various characteristics like formant transitions, pitch, VOT, etc. Section \ref{datasets} presents stuttering datasets that have been used in the ASIS.
+Section \ref{Statistical Approaches} describes various acoustic features like MFCC, Linear Predictive Cepstral Coefficients (LPCC), etc, that have been exploited in SD.
+This section also discusses all statistical machine learning methods, that have been used in various SD events.
+Section \ref{Deep Learning Approaches} describes, how deep learning can be used to model and detect various types of stuttering disfluencies.
+This section also provides some preliminary studies of DL in SD and discusses the use of self-supervised learning in SD.
+Section \ref{Challenges} discusses various challenges that the current ASIS systems are facing.
+Among them, a few are data scarcity, hand-engineered features, cross-domain, etc. This section also describes their possible solutions, that can be exploited to address the mentioned challenges, and, finally, the concluding remarks are provided in section \ref{Conclusion}.